Dorchester Bridge

-The Dorchester Bridge is a bridges in Quebec City that crosses the Saint-Charles River near its mouth, connecting the boroughs of La Cité and Limoilou.
+The Dorchester Bridge (Pont Dorchester) is a bridges in Quebec City that crosses the Saint-Charles River near its mouth, connecting the boroughs of La Cité and Limoilou.
 There have been several iterations of this bridge, the first dating from 1789 and the newest being completed in 1972.

 History

 The first bridge was built by Asa Porter and opened on 24 September 1789.
 The bridge was named after Guy Carleton, 1st Baron Dorchester, and was the first permanent bridge in Quebec City.
 The bridge crossed the Saint-Charles River near its mouth, connecting to Craig Street.

 In 1822, the bridge was rebuilt slightly to the west of the original bridge.
 The new structure was built by Anthony Hedley Anderson and his partner, a Mr. Smith, and was operated as a toll bridge.
 The long wooden structure included a drawbridge to allow ships to pass.